stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/01-analyze-with-rhamt.md

 ![Landing Page](/redhat-middleware-workshops/assets/moving-existing-apps/landingpage.png)

-## Understanding the report

 The main landing page of the report lists the applications that were processed.
 Each row contains a high-level overview of the story points, number of incidents, and technologies encountered in that application.

-In this case, as we used the `monolith` directory, click in `monolith` to access the report for this application.
+Click on the `monolith` link to access details for the project:

 ![Project Overview](/redhat-middleware-workshops/assets/moving-existing-apps/project-overview.png)

+## Understanding the report

-This will show the Dashboard overview, which gives an overview of the entire application migration effort.
+The Dashboard gives an overview of the entire application migration effort.
 It summarizes:

 * The incidents and story points by category
 * The incidents and story points by level of effort of the suggested changes